-The five-part essay is an effective way to convey an argument to the reader or persuade the reader to take a certain action.
-There are two main ways to do a five-part essay, so let’s take a look at those ways.
+The 5-part essay is a very effective way to bring an argument across to a reader or to persuade a reader to take a specific action.

 We know two (2) main ways to come up with a 5-part essay.
 Let’s look at these two ways.

 Next Lesson: How to write an Introduction for your essay

 First, we’ll be starting out with the introduction.